 As required, the final pivot table shows the total sales for each of the sales regions and for each sales rep. during each month of the year.

 The Pivot Table might be improved visually, by formatting.
 For example, if you format columns B - G in a currency format, this will make the values easier to read.
-This has been done in the spreadsheet used in the following section.
+The resulting spreadsheet, with currency formatting, is shown in the following section.

-In order to view just the data for the 'North' sales region, in the above example, simply drag the 'Region' field header into the page drop area, as shown below.
+In order to view just the data for the 'North' sales region, in the above example pivot table, simply drag the 'Region' field header into the page drop area, as shown below.

 The resulting Pivot Table, which displays just the sales for the North region, is shown aboveon the right.